 Trust that God’s plan is perfect and complete.
 Psalm 9:10 says, “Those who know your name trust in you, for you, Lord, have never forsaken those who seek you.”

 I know that this seems so easy to say.
 Especially when you watch every one of your friends get married or start a family.
 Or when you’re invited out with the couples so you can watch the kids.
 Or when the only thing that people ask you about is your relationship status (even though you’re convinced that if it had changed, you would make sure the whole world would know about it).

-Our desires over His, our will over His: it's not a frivolous idea, but rather one that we are completely unable to fight through on our own.
+His desires over ours, his will over ours?
+It's not a frivolous idea, but it is one that we are completely unable to live out on our own.
 Which is where the Holy Spirit comes in.
 1 John 3:20 says, “God is greater than our hearts, and he knows everything.”
-Our inability to succeed in giving over our heart’s desires to God is not a surprise to Him.
+Our inability to succeed in giving over our heart’s desires to God is not a surprise to him.
 He knows.
 He cares.
-But in His love, He also knows better than us.
-And while I don’t claim to be an expert on the subject, I do know that a heart truly submitted to God desires His heart first and trusts that His love will fulfill all other unmet desires.
+But in his love, he also knows better than us.
+And while I don’t claim to be an expert on the subject, I do know that a heart truly submitted to God desires his heart first and trusts that his love will fulfill all other unmet desires.

 We want you to know that you don't have to journey alone.
 If you need prayer or a listening ear about the struggles in your dating life, we have confidential and free mentors ready to help!
 Just connect below and you'll hear back from a mentor soon.